-At The Ottawa Hospital we recognize that St. Lawrence has a very comprehensive program to prepare new graduates for the HIM workforce.
-We have hired many over the past five years who now are in advanced roles such as HIM analyst.
-With the skill set they bring they are often able to fast track their careers.
-As the Coordinator of Coding and Data Quality I am looking for new graduates who are able to accept coding positions and perform to expectations with minimal training.
+At The Ottawa Hospital, we recognize that St. Lawrence has a very comprehensive program to prepare new graduates for the HIM workforce.
+We have hired many over the past five years who now are in advanced roles such as HIM analysts.
+With the skill set, they bring they are often able to fast-track their careers.
+As the Coordinator of Coding and Data Quality, I am looking for new graduates who are able to accept coding positions and perform to expectations with minimal training.
 Hospitals are challenged with training resources particularly since the Health System Funding Reform changes were implemented a few years ago.
-St. Lawrence graduates consistently prove they are well prepared by bringing thorough knowledge of coding and abstracting standards as well as knowing the resources available to them.
+St. Lawrence graduates consistently prove they are well prepared by bringing a thorough knowledge of coding and abstracting standards as well as knowing the resources available to them.

 At TOH we screen potential applicants by having them write a coding skills test.
 St. Lawrence graduates consistently score very high on these tests and many have scored 100%.
 One of your 2017 graduates is already in a leadership role responsible for training new employees, mentoring HIM students as well as supporting our coding team with educational support and answering questions.
 The skill set she brought for technical writing skills was also beyond expectations.
 We hired two from 2017 and also recently recruited two from the 2016 class.

 Every year we look forward to accepting a St. Lawrence student for their practical experience for six weeks (reword term where necessary) because we know we are going to get a good quality student and a potential new employee.
 Ottawa does not offer a college HIM program so we look forward to St. Lawrence graduates applying.
 Ottawa is a beautiful city and there are many hospitals faced with upcoming retirements.
 There are good opportunities in Ottawa for St. Lawrence graduates looking for careers in Ottawa